 MasterPlayer is an Adlib and OPL3 music & sound editor for the PC, created by my good friend Peter Jørgensen back around 1994 – 1997.
-I only contributed to the program with some design suggestions and “character-graphics”, that was created with the ANSI/ASCII text-editor program ‘TheDraw‘.
+I only contributed to the program creation with some design suggestions and some “character-graphics” – that was created in the ANSI/ASCII text-editor program ‘TheDraw‘.

-Most of my songs made in ‘MasterPlayer’ was remakes of the old ‘Editor’ scores from Commodore Amiga.
-Most of the converted songs has been batch converted, almost all in one week.
-The original songs all contained samples that was standard on the Commodore Amiga – but not in ‘MasterPlayer’.
+Most of my tracks made in ‘MasterPlayer’ was remakes of the old ‘Editor’ scores from Amiga.
+Most of the converted songs was batch converted and done over a single week.
+The original songs all contained samples – that was the standard on the Amiga – but not in ‘MasterPlayer’.
 This all meaning that I haven’t been able to transfer the mood nor the feeling from the original song to the new song.

 Moving to present time – in a manner of speaking.
 Some of my earlier posts is about a project called ‘Project Ymer’.
 In all its essence it’s a YM 2149 sound-chip emulator.
 The YM 2149 sound chip was to be … Continue reading →